Find A Speaker or Advisor

 Efosa Ojomo is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.

-Efosa Ojomo was last modified: February 2nd, 2024 by Whitney Jennings
+Efosa Ojomo was last modified: June 10th, 2024 by Justin Louis

 Read More Read Less